web analytics

 Chamonix public transport

-Chamonix public transport is very good, with free shuttle buses between all the lifts, winter and summer, and an excellent railway service.
+Chamonix public transport is quite good, with shuttle buses between all the lifts.
+The railway service is also useful.

 Chamonix's ski areas, with our position within them marked